Superintendent, Beaverton School DistrictOregon

 Dr. Gustavo Balderas is superintendent of Beaverton School District (BSD) in Beaverton, Oregon.
 With approximately 40,000 students across 54 schools, BSD is the third-largest district in Oregon.

 Dr. Balderas previously served as superintendent of Edmonds School District in Washington state.
 Throughout his career as a district leader, he has used data-driven decision making to expand high-quality learning opportunities, reduce achievement gaps, and significantly improve academic outcomes for students.
 His work to ensure every child receives an excellent and equitable education involves a focus on attracting and retaining talented teachers and using fair and effective school disciplinary practices.

 Prior to Edmonds, Dr. Balderas was superintendent of Eugene School District, also in Oregon, where he was selected as the 2020 National Superintendent of the Year by AASA, The School Superintendents Association.
 Before that, he served as superintendent of Ocean View School District and Madera Unified School District in California.
 During his three decades of experience in education, Dr. Balderas has also worked as an assistant superintendent; executive director; director of school improvement; elementary and middle school administrator; and high school teacher and counselor.

-Before his work in Washington, Balderas was a founding member and past president of the Oregon Association of Latino Administrators.
-He also served on the Oregon State Board of Education as an advisor and was a member of numerous boards throughout Oregon, including the Oregon State Activities Association and the Coalition of Oregon School Administrators Equity Committee.
-Balderas was named the Oregon Distinguished Latinx Educator of the Year, Oregon Superintendent of the Year, and AASA National Superintendent of the Year.
+The son of migrant farm workers, Dr. Balderas is a founding member and past president of the Oregon Association of Latino Administrators.
+He also served on the Oregon State Board of Education as an advisor and was a member of a number of other boards and groups, including the Oregon State Activities Association and the Coalition of Oregon School Administrators Equity Committee.
+Dr. Balderas has been named Oregon Distinguished Latinx Educator of the Year and Oregon Superintendent of the Year.